Ba'athist Iraq: Culture

 Saddam Hussein and female students.
 Ba'athism promoted greater participation of women in Iraqi society.

 By the end of the 1970s women in Iraq formed 46 per cent of the teachers, 29 per cent of the doctors, 46 per cent of the dentists, 70 per cent of the pharmacists, 15 percent of the accountants, 14 percent of the factory workers and 16 percent of the civil servants.

 The Ba'athist era was a period of secularisation in Iraq.
 The government included people from multiple religious affiliations (including Sunni Muslims, Shia Muslims, Jews and Christians).
 However, the period was marked (especially under Saddam Hussein) by sectarian, religious and political strife between the government and other groups: Shia Muslims (mainly drawn from Arabs, this religious group formed an absolute majority) who sought to create an Iraqi theocracy; ethnic Kurds, who sought independence for their region; Sunnis with an Islamist ideology, and non-Ba'athists (such as the Iraqi communists who were heavily suppressed in 1978).
 The Iraqi government promoted women's rights to a degree, allowing them education and service in the armed forces, but – despite the Ba'ath's avowed "radicalism" – its changes to family law were "considerably less radical than ... the Shah's family reforms, to say nothing of Atatürk's radical break with Islamic family law in 1926."
 The government sought restoration of Iraqi cultural heritage, such as rebuilding replicas of parts of the ancient city of Babylon.
 Under Saddam Hussein, the glorification of Saddam and the Ba'athist government was common in state-sponsored artwork.
 The Ba'ath Party dominated the political life of the country, although a National Progressive Front was proclaimed in 1974 to allow for the (mostly nominal) participation of non-Ba'athist figures and parties in Iraqi politics.

 During the Gulf War, Saddam Hussein sought to gain support from the Muslim religious community for the government, adding the Takbir to the flag, coat of arms and motto of Iraq.

 Space program

-Image of Iraq's Al Abid launch vehicle, the Iraqis' attempt to domestically produce an orbital launch system.

 Under Saddam Hussein, Iraq maintained a domestic space program.
 Ba'athist Iraq began its space efforts in earnest around 1988.
 The program operated under several names, including the declared name of Al Abid (العابد) as well as alternate names such as Bird (الطائر) and Comet.
 Iraq began development of its indigenous space program after an effort to cooperate with another unnamed country failed.
 However, according to UNMOVIC, at least one other country provided assistance, and one or two additional countries were also sought for help, but did not provide it.